furkanlebit7/Techcareer-Bootcamp/event-booking/Readme.md

 ## 💾 Data Setup

-1. Go to server directory.
+1. Go to server directory and install its features.

 ```
 cd server
+npm install or yarn install
 ```

 2. Use the project locally (localhost).